 The followers of Olivi effectively made him a prophet.
 The zealous Franciscan leadership instigated a severe suppression.
 In Southern France, the Inquisitors (some of them Franciscans) consigned eighty-two people to death by burning at the stake.
 Lesser punishments were exacted against many more victims.
 See further C. Colt Anderson, Franciscan Prophets and the Inquisition, 1226-1326 (2018).
 The Beguines heroically created a resistance movement to the Inquisition, involving an urban underground.
 Sadly, they could not hold out for long against the murderous oppressors.
 The burning of Beguines occurred in Languedoc and Provence during the period 1318-1330.
 Many arrested Beguines stated that Inquisitors were the real heretics, and also the authorities behind them.
 See Louisa A. Burnham, So Great a Light, so Great a Smoke: The Beguin Heretics of Languedoc (Cornell University Press, 2008).
 For a list of Beguines and others quelled by the Inquisition, see Burnham, A Prosopography of the Beguines and Spiritual Friars of Languedoc.

 Meanwhile, the Italian Spirituals, known as Fraticelli, were declared heretical in 1296 by Pope Boniface VIII.
 They are often described as extreme exponents of the Franciscan Rule.
 A more impartial classification would allow far more leeway for their perspective on wealthy theologians and clerics.
-Italian Spirituals regarded the activity of Church elite to be a scandal of indulgence and greed.
+Italian Spirituals regarded the activity of Church elite as a scandal of indulgence and greed.
 The enormous wealth gained by this elite, not restricted to the Papacy, was accompanied by an intensive magnification of status honours, supported by severe repression of dissidents.

 Fraticelli ideals included evangelical poverty, self-denial, and humility.
 The ranks of Italian Spirituals included both hermits and mendicants.
 Hermits were an effective mystery to those who clustered in large convents or Papal courts.
 However, eremitical ideals were a strong component of the early Franciscan mindset, before being obscured by theologians and priests.
 The Vitae (Lives) of Francis do mention hermitages.
 See Bert Roest, "The Franciscan Hermit: Seeker, Prisoner, Refugee," in Church History and Religious Culture (2006) 86(1):163-189.

 The original followers of Francis are stated to have divided into two groups, the Zelanti or Spirituals, and the Relaxati, subsequently known as Conventuals or Friars Minor.
 The Relaxati opted for a modification of the Rule, which afterwards became identified with the form of religious status known as Inquisition.
 The ideal of poverty was a big issue in the early years of the Order.
 After 1240, all the Minister Generals were Paris-trained theologians, furthering an agenda largely unknown to the earliest friars.
 Theology was a monster of oppression underpinned by a preening status complex.

 The Franciscan Rule of 1223 states: "The brothers should not make anything their own, neither house, nor place, nor anything at all."
 The Rule is not a systematic document, but the basic emphasis is clear enough.